 How project tracking software can help: Both reports and dashboards can be helpful here.
-Reports provide a static readout of key metrics such as a project’s ROI, resource utilization and availability and open issues/risks.
-Dashboards can be configured with a live display of the same information—in fact, users often have the option of creating a report from the dashboard by exporting it or sharing it with other users.
+Reports provide a static readout of key metrics such as a project’s ROI, resource utilization and availability, and open issues/risks.
+Dashboards can be configured with a live display of the same information—in fact, users often have the option of creating a project status report from the dashboard by exporting it or sharing it with other users.

 The project manager dashboard above has been customized to show risks by assignee, and to show current open issues and change requests.
-From this screen, users can export or share the report directly with stakeholders (to accompany the project status report).
+From this screen, users can export or share the project status report directly with stakeholders (to accompany the project status report).

 Project requirements and stakeholder preferences vary, but the best rule for creating your weekly status report is to Keep It Short and Simple (K.I.S.S.).
-Don’t forget that this report is a snapshot: Be clear and concise, not overly detailed.
+Don’t forget that this project status report is a snapshot: Be clear and concise, not overly detailed.